Brioche Bread: A Luxurious Treat

 For a richer flavor, let the dough rest in the refrigerator overnight before the second rise.
 This slow fermentation adds depth to the brioche's taste.

-Brioche, French bread, rich flavor, breakfast, dessert
+Keywords: Brioche, French bread, rich flavor, breakfast, dessert